PTH700: Doctoral Colloquium (2 Cr)

-A degree orientation course, which will include introduction to the degree(s), utilization of services at Andrews University; introduction to the Guide to Physical Therapy Practice; development of the degree contract and portfolio review.
+A degree orientation course, which includes the introduction to the degree(s), utilization of services at Andrews University; introduction to the Guide to Physical Therapy Practice; development of the degree contract and portfolio review.

 Theory and application of complexity sciences to organizational management; exploration of key leadership roles and changing paradigm; presentation of methods to maximize personal and professional life.